oulib-swc/2020-05-20-ou-swc-online/index.md

 <p> Registration is required.
 Registration is limited to 14 learners and will remain open until filled.
 There is also a need for you to select your computing language preference.
 Note that we require that at least a minimum of 4 learners sign up for a language in order for the section to be a go for the workshop.
 </p>

-<p>Please if you find that you cannot attend, please unregister so that someone else can sign up.
+<p>If you find that you cannot attend, please unregister so that someone else can sign up.
 </p>

 <h2 id="general">General Information</h2>